Opening a restaurant or cafe

 - the development meets all of the acceptable outcomes (Section A) of the Commercial character building (activities) overlay code.

-A PD Online property enquiry can help you determine if your proposal requires Brisbane City Council approval.
-You can also phone 07 3403 8888 to speak to a town planner.
+To find out if your proposal requires Council approval, you can phone Council on 07 3403 8888 to speak to a Town Planner.

 If the nature of your business changes over time (e.g. you change the way you operate), you may need to reconfirm whether a development approval is required as a result of these changes.